High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Abstract

 \section{Abstract}

-We investigate high-order Convolution Quadratures methods for the solution of the wave equation in unbounded domains in two dimensions that rely on Nystr\"om discretizations for the solution of the ensemble of associated Laplace domain modified Helmholtz problems.
-We consider two classes of CQ discretizations, one based on linear multistep methods and the other based on Runge-Kutta methods, in conjunction with Nystr\"om discretizations based on Alpert and QBX quadratures of Boundary Integral Equation (BIE) formulations of the Laplace domain Helmholtz problems with complex wavenumbers.
-We present a variety of accuracy tests that showcase the high-order in time convergence (up to and including fifth order) that the Nystr\"om CQ discretizations are capable of delivering for a variety of two dimensional scatterers and types of boundary conditions.
+We investigate high-order Convolution Quadratures methods for the solution of the wave equation in unbounded domains in two and three dimensions that rely on Nystr\"om discretizations for the Boundary Integral Equation formulations of the ensemble of associated Laplace domain modified Helmholtz problems.
+Both Dirichlet and Neumann boundary conditions, imposed on open-arc/open surfaces as well as Lipschitz closed scatterers, are considered.
+Two classes of CQ discretizations are employed, one based on linear multistep methods and the other based on Runge-Kutta methods, in conjunction with Nystr\"om discretizations based on Alpert and QBX quadratures of Boundary Integral Equation (BIE) formulations of the Laplace domain Helmholtz problems with complex wavenumbers.
+A variety of accuracy tests are presented that showcase the high-order in time convergence (up to and including fifth order) that the Nystr\"om CQ discretizations are capable of delivering and we compare to numerical results in the literature pertaining to time-domain multiple scattering problems solved with other methods.